Accern/accern-python/docs/api/rest.rst

             {
                 'field': 'entity_ticker',
                 'name': 'ticker'
-            }]
             }
+        ]
+    }

     response = Client.request(schema)

-The name for the selected fields is optional.
-Can select multiple fields.
+The name for the selected fields is optional and you can select multiple fields.

 .. code-block:: python